Value of Old Pokemon Cards: Set, Rarity, Holographic Surface, Grade and Condition

 • Separate graded cards, raw singles, sealed packs, complete sets, Japanese or Korean cards, and bulk lots.

-• Check centering, corners, whitening, scratches, dents, bends, surface wear, and authenticity concerns.
+• Check centering, corners, whitening, scratches, dents, bends, surface wear, and originality concerns.

 Key value drivers